thinhhuynh/saleor/CONTRIBUTING.md

 [EditorConfig](http://editorconfig.org/) is a standard configuration file that aims to ensure consistent style across multiple programming environments.

-Saleor’s repository contains [an `.editorconfig` file](https://github.com/WeenSpace/weenspace/blob/master/.editorconfig) describing our formatting requirements.
+WeenSpace’s repository contains [an `.editorconfig` file](https://github.com/WeenSpace/weenspace/blob/master/.editorconfig) describing our formatting requirements.

 Most editors and IDEs support this file either directly or via plugins.
 See the [list of supported editors and IDEs](http://editorconfig.org/#download) for detailed instructions.